-His orchard is 14 hectares which is slightly larger than the average which is between 10 and 12 hectares:
+His orchard is 14 hectares, which is slightly larger than the average of 10 to 12 hectares:

 “They are never large, so that it is easier for producers to take real care of their trees.
 They need a great deal of attention as even out of harvest and pruning seasons we check them every day to make sure they are not diseased, have the right amount of water and are growing well.”